AndrewGaspar/PoshVSTS/README.md

-# PoshVSO
+# PoshVSTS
-A PowerShell module for inteacting with Visual Studio Online
+A PowerShell module for interacting with Visual Studio Team Services